pimvanpelt/pdu/README.md

 The ESP32 connects using serial to the serial output of the current sensor, before it is turned into RS-485.
 It is then no longer advised to use RS-485.
 It will read the current sensor outputs once every 5 seconds, and integrate the total power use per channel.
-It will periodically save its state to flash, in order to survive power failures, reboots and firmware updates.
+It will periodically save its state to flash (see configuration parameter `pdu.state_interval`), in order to survive power failures, reboots and firmware updates.
+When rebooting or updating firmware, case should be taken to persist the state to flash, by calling RPC `State.Write` (details below).

 ## Prometheus Metrics